-Michael Schneider, History, chair (on leave Winter-Spring 2009) Nancy Eberhardt, Anthropology/Sociology Ryohei Matsuda, Japanese Robert Seibert, Political Science Shuyan Gao Shipplett, Chinese William Young, Philosophy
+Michael Schneider, History, chair Weihong Du, Chinese Nancy Eberhardt, Anthropology/Sociology Ryohei Matsuda, Japanese (on leave, Winter-Spring 2010) Robert Seibert, Political Science Shuyan Gao Shipplett, Chinese William Young, Philosophy (on leave, Fall 2009-Winter 2010)

 Asia, a vast, culturally and linguistically diverse region, is home to half the world's population.
 Study of this region requires a broad scope as well as specific study of one or more societies within it.
 Asia is divided conventionally into five subregions: East Asia, Southeast Asia, South Asia, Central Asia, and Western Asia.
 Asian Studies combines training in Asian languages with study of the cultural, social, economic, and intellectual complexity of these subregions.
 While the program is new, it has deep roots.
 Asian students have come to Knox for nearly a century.
 Regular courses in Asian history began in the 1960's and Japanese language in the 1980's.
 Current members of the Knox faculty have lived and engaged in research in India, Thailand, the Philippines, the Middle East, China, and Japan.